gardener/documentation/website/documentation/getting-started/architecture/_index.md

 But what are the advantages of running Kubernetes on Kubernetes?
 For one, it makes use of resources more reasonably.
 Instead of providing a dedicated computer or virtual machine for the control plane of a Kubernetes cluster - which will probably never be the right size but either too small or too big - you can dynamically scale the individual control plane components based on demand and maximize resource usage by combining the control planes of multiple Kubernetes clusters.

 In addition to that, it helps introducing a first layer of high availability.
 What happens if the API server suddenly stops responding to requests?
 In a traditional setup, someone would have to find out and manually restart the API server.
-In the Kubeception model, the API server is a Kubernetes Deployment and it of course sophisticated liveness- and readiness-probes.
+In the Kubeception model, the API server is a Kubernetes Deployment and of course, it has sophisticated liveness- and readiness-probes.
 Should the API server fail, its liveness-probe will fail too and the Pod in question simply gets restarted automatically - sometimes even before anybody would have noticed about the API server being unresponsive.

 In Gardener's terminology, the cluster hosting the control plane components is called a Seed cluster.
 The cluster that end-users actually use (and whose control plane is hosted in the Seed) is called a Shoot cluster.